Wednesday, May 25, 2011

 clothes.
 Kids got hand-me-down clothes from their brothers or sisters,

 not always brand-new clothing.
 But that old lady is right.
-They didn
+They didn't have

 the green thing back in her day.